Mass Transit incident (professional wrestling): Pay-per-view cancellation

-The incident led to the cancellation of ECW's first ever pay-per-view (PPV) event, Barely Legal, by pay-per-view provider Request TV on Christmas Eve, 1996.
-Heyman, by his own admission in The Rise and Fall of ECW, "begged and pleaded" with Request and finally convinced the company they had been misled.
-The PPV event was placed back on the schedule on Sunday, April 13, 1997, at 9:00 PM.
+The incident led to the cancellation of ECW's first ever pay-per-view (PPV) event, Barely Legal, by pay-per-view provider Request TV on Christmas Eve 1996.
+Heyman, by his own admission in The Rise and Fall of ECW, "begged and pleaded" with Request and finally convinced the company that ECW had been misled about Kulas's age.
+The PPV event was placed back on the schedule on Sunday, April 13, 1997, at 9:00 pm.

 Inside Edition interview

-Kulas and his family later did an interview with Inside Edition that featured footage from the incident, including New Jack cutting him and berating him after the match.
+Kulas and his family later gave an interview to the syndicated tabloid program Inside Edition, which featured footage from the incident.
 The segment depicted Kulas as an innocent, unprepared victim while vilifying ECW, even going as far as showing that Heyman had not asked for any state identification.
 The story was completed before the Kulases launched their lawsuit, so the key details of how Kulas actually got himself into the match had not been made public at that point.